MarcusE1W/absolute-beginner/content/post/spacemacs2.md

 ### Font

-The standard XXX font works well, if you are looking for a slightly different font, I have good experiences with `Iosevka Term`.
+The standard `Source Code Pro` font works well.
+But if you are looking for a slightly different font, I like `Iosevka Term`.

 To add it to spacemacs you first need to install [Iosevka](https://be5invis.github.io/Iosevka/).